debu99/dan-doen-we-dat/_docs/how_to_run_locally.md

 In case you DO have the production credentials nad you DO need a newer clone run the following command:
 `mysqldump --column-statistics=0 -h ddwd-prod-restore-3.cf0o1nyizsus.eu-central-1.rds.amazonaws.com -u DANDOE_ROOT -p dandoe_se > ddwd_currentDay_currentMonth_currentYear.sql`

 If you do have the credentials, be very careful.
 Faulty usage might result in destructive operations.
 It's advisable to make a backup first via AWS RDS.
+You need to contact or be an admin developer in order to do this.

 To seed the database run: `mysql -u root -P 3306 -h 127.0.0.1 -p dandoe_se5 < ddwd_13_march_21.sql`.
 The password is `root`.